Decorative Painting Techniques

 Our Faux – Fake Finishes

 You will be surprised at what we can achieve with a splash of paint!
 Faux painting or faux finishing are terms used to describe decorative paint finishes that replicate the appearance of materials such as marble, wood or stone.
 The term comes from the French word faux, meaning false, as these techniques started as a form of replicating materials such as marble and wood with paint, but has subsequently come to encompass many other decorative finishes for walls and furniture including simulating recognisable textures and surfaces.
+Interested in more information?
 Read about the Decorative Arts.